After you get the paraglider from the old man, he says to go east to Kakariko Village to meet with Impa.

 After you complete the Ha Dahamar Shrine, the spikes go away, so you can walk over to the nearby building.
 This is the Dueling Peaks Stable.
 You can talk to people there to learn about how to catch a horse.

-If you don't have the aforementioned amiibo, or just want to catch a wild horse, look for horses in the grass north of the stable, then crouch down by pressing the L control stick like a button.
+If you don't have the aforementioned amiibo, or just want to catch a wild horse, look for horses in the grass north of the stable, then crouch down by pressing the left control stick like a button.
 Go slowly toward the horse (but avoid standing directly behind it because it could kick you), then press A to hop on.
-Press the L button to soothe the horse if it does not obey you.
+Press the L button to soothe the horse if it does not obey you, or to thank the horse if it does what you want.
 Your bond with the horse will become stronger the more you ride the horse.
 Once your bond reaches the maximum level, that horse will always obey you.

 If you want to keep a horse, ride it back to the Dueling Peaks Stable and talk to the guy at the outside counter.
 Choose to Register the horse.
 You will be asked to name the horse.
 You can't change this later.
 From then on, you can board the horse at the stable and take it out any time at any stable that you find.
 A horse with a strong bond will automatically follow roads.